bobsanjo/PRIV/ara_a2w_implementation_guide.md

 The ad tech will need to decide whether to register the source or trigger with the browser or the OS.

-- For web only campaigns, ad techs can still register both sources and triggers with Chromeís attribution reporting API or choose to delegate both to the OS.
+- For web only campaigns, ad techs can still register both sources and triggers with Chrome‚Äôs attribution reporting API or choose to delegate both to the OS.
 - For sources that may result in either an app or a web trigger, the ad tech can choose to delegate web source registration to the Android attribution reporting API.
 - Ad techs should avoid registering the source with both the Chrome and Android APIs simultaneously in order to avoid creating duplicate attribution reports.
 - For triggers that may have been driven by app based sources, the ad tech can choose to delegate web trigger registration to the Android attribution reporting API.